ON THIS PAGE: You will learn about the different treatments doctors use for people with bile duct cancer. Use the menu

 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
-These types of talks are called “shared decision-making.”
+These types of conversations are called “shared decision-making.”
 Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
-Shared decision-making is particularly important for bile duct cancer because there are different treatment options.
+Shared decision-making is important for bile duct cancer because there are different treatment options.
 Learn more about making treatment decisions.

 Surgery is the removal of the tumor and some surrounding healthy tissue, called a margin, during an operation.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 Surgery to treat bile duct cancer may also be done by a hepatobiliary surgeon, who has special training in treating the liver and bile ducts.

 The location and sensitivity of the bile duct area make surgery difficult.
 The surgery’s effectiveness may also be limited by the tumor's size and where it has spread (see the Stages section).
 For instance, surgery cannot completely remove metastatic cancer (see below), so additional treatment is necessary in those cases.
 Talk with your surgeon about what to expect with your specific surgery.
 If surgery is not an option, the tumor may be called "inoperable" or "unresectable."
 In this situation, your doctor will recommend other treatment options.

 Common surgical treatment options for bile duct cancer include:

 Surgical removal of the bile duct.
 The surgeon removes the entire organ.
 This is a treatment option if the tumor has not spread beyond the bile duct.
 The surgery may also include removal of lymph nodes to check for cancer.
 Lymph nodes are small, bean-shaped organs that help fight infection.